 If the leader is too far removed there may be less perceived cohesiveness within the organization.
 This leadership style requires people to motivate themselves and work completely autonomously, making it ideal for certain industries and not for others.
 In sectors with tight deadlines and little room for error or creativity, a more hands-on leader may be ideal.

-Example: Warren Buffet, CEO of Berkshire Hathaway
+Example: Warren Buffet, Berkshire Hathaway Chairman, CEO

 Besides being one of the world’s richest people, Warren Buffett is known as being one of the most savvy investors alive.
 His leadership style is very hands-off, as he delegates company activities and functions to trusted managers.
 The success of Buffett’s leadership style is owed partly to these highly competent and self-motivated staff members.
 Buffett is able to have complete trust that his people will make their own decisions, while he provides the guidance and resources.
 Apart from his yearly letter to the board, Buffet is fairly silent and allows his managers to handle accounts.